madtheorist/madtheorist/README.md

 📊 I've enjoyed the challenge of navigating a large object-oriented codebase and have gained exposure to cloud computing (AWS), CI/CD (Git, Docker, Jenkins, Terraform), unit testing, data pipelining (Airflow), and data visualisation (Streamlit).
 My role also involves presenting the business impact of technical solutions to non-technical stakeholders.

+📈 **Recent projects**:

+- [Credit fraud transaction API](https://github.com/madtheorist/credit-fraud-api): I created an API endpoint that serves makes predictions on whether a credit card transaction is fraudulent or not based on a small set of features.
+I did this to refresh my knowledge of classifiers and to learn more about preparing a machine learning model for deployment using Docker and FastAPI.
+- [Quark engine](https://github.com/madtheorist/quark): a simple chess engine that I built to learn about search trees and object-oriented design patterns.
+- [Predicting rainfall patterns using sea surface temperature data](https://github.com/madtheorist/mphys): My master's project on predicting rainfall patterns using global sea surface temperature data, leveraging linear regression and CNNs.
+- [Battery lifetime estimation](https://github.com/natskiu/Nasa-Battery): A summer internship project that I completedin 2021 at the University of Hong Kong focused on using machine learning to estimate lithium ion battery lifetimes.
+I worked on this in conjunction with another intern, Venus Lee.
+This was my first foray into data science.

 🔧 **Skills**:

 - **Languages**: